 What to Include in a Referral Letter

-Having a professional or personal referral will make your letter stand out, and give you a better chance of being noticed.
-You should always include the name of the person who referred you, and the circumstances of your acquaintance in your cover letter.
+The name of the person referring you.
+Having a professional or personal referral will make your letter stand out and give you a better chance of being noticed, but only if you mention the referral right upfront.
+You should always include the name of the person who referred you in the first paragraph.
+Be sure to mention how you know each other.

-When you're applying for a job, Include a brief overview of your work experience and your qualifications for the position you're interested in.
+Highlights from your most important job experience.
+When you're applying for a job, include a brief overview of your work experience and your qualifications for the position you're interested in.
 Take the time to match your credentials to the job description if you are applying for an available position.

 Referral Cover Letters and Email Examples